rspamd/rspamd.com/doc/migration.md

 `Neural networks` plugin training data will also be lost as the internal structure of the NN has been reworked in an incompatible way.
 Further training should continue as usually.

+If you observe complains about `SENDER_REP_HAM` and `SENDER_REP_SPAM` symbols in Rspamd logs, then you might need to define the corresponding scores for these symbols (see more in the documentation: https://rspamd.com/doc/modules/reputation.html).
+This issue will be fixed in future Rspamd releases.

 ## Migration to Rspamd 2.0